The Number One HR Solution on Salesforce

 Begin with an email, and then offer to speak with the unsuccessful candidate over the phone to address further feedback.
 Avoid sending a nonspecific email, since this would give the impression of false optimism.
 When it comes to emails, you should consider using a DKIM checker for resolving any authentication issues and providing the best possible experience to candidates.

+Be clear but considerate when stating that they have not been selected for the job, leaving no question in their mind.
 You should use your judgment based on your relationship with the unsuccessful candidate as well as the company's recommended method of delivering the rejection.
 A phone call or email is standard procedure.

 Tips for Writing a Job Rejection Letter